Sex and AS: Position Pain Ratings and Tips for Pain Free Passion

 Let's start with the original recipe!

 I find that being in control of the situation makes this position relatively low on the pain scale for me.
-Managing the angles, pace, and intensity that I am having sex at allows me to safeguard myself and make adjustments to suit what my body is comfortable with.
+Managing the angles, pace, and intensity allows me to safeguard myself and make adjustments to suit what my body is comfortable with.

 Pain tip: Experiment with how much you arch your back during this position to discover angles that work for you.
 I find that alternating between a more upright position and being closer to my partner can add variety and sensuality while affording my spine a break from being in the same position for too long – a win-win situation!

-To be honest, the pain rating can vary here based on the height differential between you and your partner.
-You might need to stoop low or stretch upwards, depending on the target area.
+To be honest, the pain rating can vary with this position based on the height differential between you and your partner.
+Depending on the target area, you might need to stoop low or stretch upwards.
 However, this can be addressed with a pillow placed under your or your partner's knees to level things out.

-Though I've found that engaging in this position for an extended period can strain my back, regardless of adjustments made.
+However, regardless of adjustments made, I've found that engaging in this position for an extended period can strain my back.
 Consequently, I often switch positions before I blow my own back out!

 Pain tip: Try it with your partner lying down on their front.
 I tend to find that gives you greater control of the angles that your hip and spine have to be in, similar to the missionary position, all the while pleasing another in a different way.